automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Huaxiaosaurus.md

 # Huaxiaosaurus
-## Description: Might it be an unusually large specimen of Shantungosaurus?
+## Might it be an unusually large specimen of Shantungosaurus?